F3PiX/sterrenlinker2/notes.md

 18/4
 - add article 'de' to patient org param (PR #19)
 - removed all articles from TypeForm questionnaire (v1_2)
+- bring updating logic back to the LinkRequest ()

 17/4